davetron5000/faas-is-a-what-now/markdown/downsides.md

 The way this is solved in a microservices-based architecture is to use _consumer-driven-contracts_.
 A consumer-driven contract allows the consumer of a microservice to record assertions about how it expects that service to behave.
 For example, we might send a `GET` request to `payments.example.com/credit_cards/42` to get user 42's payment details and expect some JSON back.
-As a consumer of `payments.example.com`, we'd record that when we submit that request, we expect a certain response that matches a certain format:
+As a consumer of `payments.example.com`, we'd record that, when we submit that request, we expect a certain response that matches a certain format:

 ```json
 {